One of the best ways to get people to watch your entire online video is to make sure it isn’t too long. But, what is “too long” for a video?

 Turns out, it depends.
 It comes down to the platform where you’re sharing it and the complexity of your message, just as much as it depends on attention spans.

-Certain rules of thumb can help you keep viewers engaged and achieve higher viewing durations.
+Following certain guidelines can help you keep viewers engaged and achieve higher viewing durations.
 Keep reading for a deep dive into the science behind attention spans, and specific recommendations for different platforms and content types.

 First, Know Your Audience